Barbecue Beef Brisket Texas Style

-Old time pitmasters say bisket is done when it is done.
+Old time pitmasters say brisket is done when it is done.
 They say you really can't tell by temperature.
 Each brisket is different.
 They can tell when it is ready by feel.
 Some talk about a gelatinous bounce it has when they poke it because the connective tissues have melted.
 They call it the "wabba wabba" point.
 Others stick a fork in the side of the flat and twist.
 If it turns easily, it is ready.
 Yes, that's where the expression "stick a fork in it" came from.
 "Fast Eddy" Maurin says he waits until it is "as soft as buttah."

-Holding.
-Then it comes off the cooker and it gets wrapped in foil and sits in a faux cambro, an insulated box, for 1 to 4 hours.
-You can also let it hold in foil in an oven, indoor or out, at 170 to 190°F. Holding helps tenderize by allowing some carryover cooking which helps melt tough connective tissue.
+Holding?
+Then it comes off the cooker and it gets wrapped in foil and sits in a faux cambro, an insulated box like a beer cooler, for 1 to 4 hours.
+Holding helps tenderize by allowing some carryover cooking which helps melt tough connective tissue.
 The foil also captures natural jus for use in a sauce, and holding the meat allows the surface parts that have dried out during cooking to absorb some of the juices.
 This is not the same as resting a steak or other meats, which I do not recommend.
 Holding is also a great fudge factor that lets you take the meat off when it is ready and hold it until the guests are ready.